Erstellen einer neuen Umfrage

 - Survey summary: It comes with a short set of information about your survey.

-For a complete description of the three parts, check the Overview panel wiki page.
+For a complete description, check the Overview panel wiki page.

 The general settings of a survey allows the user to edit basic information about the survey such as the survey owner, administrator's email, and the template employed in his survey.